JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 {type="note"}

 ## Plugin Logo Requirements

+> Please see also these [important requirements](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html#plugin-logo) for JetBrains Marketplace.
+>
+{type="note"}

 For a Plugin Logo to be displayed correctly within an IntelliJ Platform-based IDE, it must:
 * Follow the best practices design guidelines,
 * Be in the correct file format,